Deigoodle/GlucoPy/docs/source/getting_started/intro.rst

     day_means.max()

+You can alos access the mean of a specific day using the index of the :py:class:`pandas.Series`:

+.. ipython:: python

+    day_means["2020-12-01"]

 Glycaemia specific metrics
 --------------------------
 :class:`Gframe` also provides methods to calculate metrics specific to glycaemia.
 For example, to calculate the